openhive-network/wax/api.md

 ▸ **authorize**(`requiredPostingAuths`, `requiredAuths?`): [`CommunityOperationBuilder`](#classescommunityoperationbuildermd)

-Authorizes the currently staged hive apps operation, commits it to the [HiveAppsOperation](#classeshiveappsoperationmd) instance and clears the stage
+Authorizes the currently staged hive apps operation, commits it to the [BuiltHiveAppsOperation](#classesbuilthiveappsoperationmd) instance and clears the stage

 #### Parameters